NakovD/Star-Wars-Fan-Site/README.md

 Stateless page with some welcoming text.<br/>
 **Character's page**
 route: '/characters';
 On this page you can see all the characters that are approved from an admin and their data is 90-100% correct.
-One single function make a GET request to the database and gets all characters.
+One single function make a GET request to the database and gets all characters.<br/>
 **Note!** The characters are displayed in groups of 6.
 In the bottom of the page there is a buttons which help to navigate to other pages with characters(again separated in groups of 6).<br/>
 **Single character details page**
 route: '/charDetails/:id'